 Phelps General Store and Residence

-The museum, often described as "where time stands still," has been a multifaceted establishment serving the Palmyrans and Erie "Canawlers" since its construction in 1826.
-Initially functioning as a boarding house, tavern, bakery, and general store, the site underwent renovations by proprietor William Phelps, which were completed by 1875.
-Remarkably, these renovations were preserved by his son Julius, who closed the doors in 1940, creating a unique retail time capsule for visitors to explore.
+The museum, often referred to as "where time stands still," has been a multifaceted establishment serving the Palmyrans and Erie "Canawlers" since its construction in 1826.
+Initially, it operated as a boarding house, tavern, bakery, and general store.
+The site underwent renovations led by proprietor William Phelps, which were completed in 1875.
+Remarkably, his son Julius preserved these renovations when he closed the doors in 1940, creating a unique retail time capsule for visitors to explore.

 Visitors to the museum can also tour the elegant Phelps family home located upstairs.
 This space features post-Civil War furnishings and showcases Victorian style, all untouched by modern amenities such as electricity or indoor plumbing.
-Sibyl Phelps lived in this home until her passing in 1976, and her family's 157-year legacy continues to resonate within the museum today.
+Sibyl Phelps lived in this home until her passing in 1976, and her family's 200-year legacy continues to resonate within the museum today..